Toggle: English / Spanish

 Common symptoms include:

-Confusion and memory loss may be more likely in secondary parkinsonism.
-This is because the diseases that cause secondary parkinsonism often lead to dementia.
+Confusion and memory loss may be likely in secondary parkinsonism.
+This is because many diseases that cause secondary parkinsonism also lead to dementia.

 Examination may show: